OReX: Object Reconstruction from Planar Cross-sections Using Neural Fields: Experiments

 \section{Experiments}

-To evaluate our method, we have developed a prototype, and ran it on a rather weak NVIDIA GeForce GTX 1080 Ti.
-Please see the Supplementary Material for exact timing and memory consumption statistics, but generally speaking all training processes took less than four hours on the single GPU.
+To evaluate our method, we developed a prototype, and ran it on a NVIDIA GeForce GTX 1080 Ti.
+See the Supplementary Material for exact timing and memory consumption statistics.
+Generally speaking, all training processes took less than four hours on the single GPU.